Samsung Health is one of the best health apps I have used. From step to sleep tracking, it’s a complete package.

 Step tracking test

-I walked for about half an hour to see how both calculate the calories.
-I did the same test while testing Google Fit’s accuracy, but I went for another talk this time.
+I walked for half an hour to see how both calculated the calories.
+I did the same test while checking Google Fit’s accuracy, but I went for another talk this time.
+I also used Apple Health for reference.

 Samsung Health